 The process of transferring and restoring 78-rpm recordings using modern technology involves many variables and differing approaches.
 Thus the quality of transfer work by the various labels and engineers is similarly inconsistent.
 Where needed, we have provided informed judgments on the relative merits of the transfer quality of these discs, occasionally pointing out production mistakes that potential purchasers should know about.
 All opinions expressed are entirely those of the compilers and may not necessarily reflect the viewpoint of the International Piano Archives at Maryland or the University of Maryland.

 For the purposes of this survey, "historic" means recordings made through the mid-20th century.
 Many pianists recorded on both shellac 78-rpm discs and, after about 1950, on vinyl long-playing records processed from tape masters.
 In such cases, we have focused generally on reissues of the former and not the latter.
 For the record (no pun), eight pianists included here (Arrau, Cherkassky, Czerny-Stefanska, Gilels, Horowitz, Lympany, Michelangeli, and Serkin) also made digital recordings during the 1980s or later.
+(Of the foregoing, Arrau and Cherkassky also appear on pre-1925 acoustically-recorded 78s.)
 Because of the general unreliability of reproducing piano rolls, this survey does not concern itself with CDs containing performances taken from rolls.